 Stone is the managing editor and web designer of Open Position, the Guitar Department's online newsletter that showcases faculty talent and provides an insider's look into the work being done in the school's largest department.
 She contributes "String Theory" articles, exploring harmonic concepts for guitarists.
-In 1993, she composed "Adagio for Oboe and String Orchestra," which was released on the MMC label.
-In 1996, she was awarded the Japan Foundation's Uchida Fellowship, allowing her to live in Roppongi to study the traditional Japanese instrument, the Koto.
+In 1993, she composed "Adagio for Oboe and String Orchestra," which was recorded by the Radio Slovak Symphony Orchestra in Poland and released on the MMC label in 1993.
+In 1996, she was awarded the Japan Foundation's Uchida Fellowship, allowing her to live in Roppongi in Tokyo to study the traditional Japanese instrument the koto.

 Stone received her bachelor's degree in professional music from Berklee in 1983.
-She graduated with academic honors and is a member of the Phi Kappa Lambda music honors society.
-She received her master's degree in jazz studies from New England Conservatory in 1988, where she studied composition with William Thomas McKinley and George Russell.
+She received her master's degree in jazz studies from New England Conservatory (NEC) in 1988, where she studied composition with William Thomas McKinley and George Russell.
+Stone graduated from the NEC with academic honors and is a member of the Phi Kappa Lambda music honors society.

 - Extensive performing experience in a variety of styles

-- Recipient of a Uchida Foundation Fellowship to study koto in Japan
+- Recipient of a Japan Foundation Fellowship to study koto in Japan, 1996